On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 \item Group 3: terms that relate to relevant privacy and data protection regulations/standards/frameworks.
-In this group, we select a set of specific well-known and widely-adopted data protection regulations and privacy frameworks, which include General Data Protection Regulation, GDPR, California Consumer Privacy Act, CCPA, Health Insurance Portability and Accountability Act, HIPAA, Gramm-Leach Bliley Act, GLBA, Safe Harbor Privacy Framework, ISO/IEC 29100 (10 keywords).
-In addition, we also include the general terms to ensure that we cover unseen regulations and frameworks.
-The terms consist of regulation, data protection, privacy act, privacy framework, privacy standard (5 keywords).
+In this group, we select a set of specific well-known and widely-adopted data protection regulations and privacy frameworks mentioned in the CWE records, which includes General Data Protection Regulation, GDPR, California Consumer Privacy Act, CCPA, Health Insurance Portability and Accountability Act, HIPAA, Gramm-Leach Bliley Act, GLBA, Safe Harbor Privacy Framework, ISO/IEC 29100 (10 keywords).
+In addition, we also include the general terms to ensure that we cover unseen regulations and frameworks which are regulation, data protection, privacy act, privacy framework and privacy standard (5 keywords).

-\item Group 4: terms that are frequently seen in the privacy policies and literature when discussing personal data protection and user privacy (e.g., \citealp{Massey2013}, GDPR, CCPA and ISO/IEC 29100).
+\item Group 4: terms that are frequently seen in the privacy policies and literature when discussing personal data protection and user privacy.
 These include right(s), consent, opt in/opt-in, opt out/opt-out, preference and breach (6 keywords). \end{itemize}

 We acquired 185 CWE and 1,088 CVE records that contain at least one of the specified keywords.
 Next, we manually examined each of those records to identify privacy vulnerabilities.
 A vulnerability is considered as privacy-related if it satisfies one of the following criteria: